 Artist Talks continue Oklahoma Contemporary’s commitment to providing a platform for artists to share their creative processes and studio practices with the public, connecting artists with their communities more deeply.
 Virtual programs can be viewed here and will remain online for one week after each event.

-Program will go live at date and time listed above on our Thursday Night Late page, YouTube and Facebook.
+Watch on our Thursday Night Late page, YouTube or Facebook.

 Watch presentations of live music, dance, theater or poetry as we activate the Te Ata Theater, our sun-filled Dance Studio and casual performance spaces indoors and out.
 See program descriptions for reservation information for on-site programs.
 Virtual programs can be viewed here and will remain online for viewing one week after each event.

 From Darkness: A Concert with Oklahoma City Philharmonic and Angelika Machnik-Jones

 6-7 p.m. | Doors open 5:30 p.m. | Thursday, June 24

 Main Building | Te Ata Theater and Streaming on YouTube and Facebook

 Free tickets here.